Highlights of Kaya Mawa on Lake Malawi

 Kaya Mawa has a lovely ambience with charming, hospitable staff on hand to make sure that you get the most from your stay.
 The daily activity schedule is very flexible.
 You may like to keep active all day long.
 Others want to do nothing but relax on the beach.

 Activities mostly revolve around the lake, but visiting places on Likoma Island is also very popular.
 Snorkelling around the granite boulders is extremely popular and available straight from the beach.
 A host of water sports are available on Lake Malawi including water-skiing, wake-boarding, fishing, kite-surfing and laser dinghy sailing.
 You can also explore the lake and its shores by canoe, looking out for otters.
 Or take a boat excursion to remote island spots for a private picnic.
 There is masseuse/therapist who does a range of wonderful treatments either in your room or in an open air gazebo.

 Just behind the private beach are the charming public areas of the beach bar, dining area and sitting area complete with sofas made from old fishing boats (more comfortable than it sounds).

 Food is an important part of your stay at Kaya Mawa.
-Dinner is either served on your own private terrace or with other guests in the dining area, but usually under the stars on the beach.
+Dinner is served on your own private terrace or with other guests in the dining area.
+But usually under the stars on the beach.

 Given its idyllic location, Kaya Mawa is perfect for honeymoon couples to Malawi and also for those looking for a secluded island and beach experience after a safari.
 However on the other side of the beach are the three family villas (ie. far away from the honeymoon villas) as Kaya Mawa also makes for a perfect family destination.